lisaraujor/form-js-css-animation/README.md

-## Formulário para cadastro com JS puro e CSS Animation
+## Registration form  using Pure JS and CSS Animation

+## Final prototype
 ![image](https://user-images.githubusercontent.com/73720786/161541803-99ff816e-4b64-4070-9f59-fbfd91fc8602.png)
 ![image](https://user-images.githubusercontent.com/73720786/161541902-0e738486-243e-412b-a602-8eca483763c2.png)

-## Desafios:
+## Challenges:
-- [X] Fazer o formulário aparecer, suavemente, quando a página abrir
-- [X] Fazer os campos aparecerem da esquerda pra direita, suavizando a entrada e fazendo-os entrar em movimentos distintos
-- [X] Quando clicar em Login, fazer o formulário sair da tela, indo pra baixo
-- [X] Remover formulário do html e não mostrar rolagem enquanto o formulário está saindo da tela
-- [X] Adicionar um efeito diferente de timing para a saída do formulário
-- [X] Fazer formulário dizer não-não (vibrar) caso haja campos vazios.
-- [X] Criar alguns quadrados animados (que fiquem girando) e que saem de baixo da tela (fora do campo de visão) e vão para cima da tela (que saia do campo de visão também). _Detalhes_: Deve ter tamanhos diferentes, sairem em momentos diferentes, terem timing diferente, animação contínua.
+- [X] Make the form appear, smoothly, when the page opens
+- [X] Make the fields appear from left to right, smoothing the input and making them come in distinct motions
+- [X] When you click on Login, make the form exit the screen by going down
+- [X] Remove form from HTML and not show scrolling while form is exiting screen
+- [X] Add a different timing effect to the form output
+- [X] Make form say no-no (vibrate) if there are empty fields.
+- [X] Create some animated squares (that keep rotating) and that come out from below the screen (out of the field of vision) and go to the top of the screen (that is out of the field of vision too). _Details_: It must have different sizes, come out at different times, have different timing, continuous animation.

-8 propriedades:
+8 properties:

-animation-name: animationname; -- Nome da animação
+animation-name: animationname; -- Animation name
-animation-duration: 2s; -- Tempo total da animação
+animation-duration: 2s; -- Total animation time
-animation-delay: 3s; -- Tempo que a animação leva pra começar
+animation-delay: 3s; -- Time the animation takes to start
-animation-fill-mode: none; -- Depois ou antes da animação, o que acontece
+animation-fill-mode: none; -- After or before the animation, what happens
-animation-play-state: running; -- Vai ta rodando ou pause
+animation-play-state: running; -- Will it be running or pause
-animation-timing-function: ease; -- Progressão da animação (grafico de bolinhas)
+animation-timing-function: ease; -- Animation progression (polka dot graphic)
-animation-direction: reverse; -- Direção da animação
+animation-direction: reverse; -- Animation direction
 animation-iteration-count: infinite;

-Para criar uma animação:
+To create an animation:

-@keyframes nome-da-animação{
+@keyframes animation-name{

     from{